Developer

 forge install --upgrade --major-version 4

-The following features are under development, therefore are not offered as part of EAP:
+The following features are under development and are not supported as part of the Rolling Releases Preview:

 • Upgrading from version without storage to a version with storage (KVS and SQL) is not supported.